MasterKale/SimpleWebAuthn-homepage/docs/advanced/prf.md

 If you read the following and believe it to be an unsatisfactory explanation of how to use PRF then that is intentional.
-There are no plans to make PRF simpler to use using SimpleWebAuthn because of the footgun described above. **Passkeys are an authentication technology first and foremost**, and SimpleWebAuthn prioritizes simplifying these use cases any other use of WebAuthn.
+There are no plans to make PRF simpler to use using SimpleWebAuthn because of the footgun described above. **Passkeys are an authentication technology first and foremost**, and SimpleWebAuthn prioritizes simplifying these use cases over any other use of WebAuthn.
 :::

 WebAuthn's **pseudo-random function** extension (`prf`) can be used to reliably request a sequence